Community Noticeboard

 Short videos to strengthen your faith, get answers to tough questions and discover the truth.
 Check out a couple; you may like them.
 Click here

-Pope's Prayer Intention for
+Pope's Prayer Intention April:

 A whole series of short videos – 5 to 10 minutes mostly – on the Bible.